Bobby Jones wrote about how we should approach every shot we play in his book, Golf is my Game. He said:

 Years ago I described the mental attitude I tried to attain in a tournament round as a concentration upon producing a desired result so intense as to preclude any possibility of concern with the manner of swinging."

 The more we can get away from thinking about the mechanics of the golf swing and learn to think only of producing the proper strike, the better we will play.
 With focus and concentration on the strike, we are liberated from prescribed routine.
 We are able to be ourselves.
 Golf is an individual sport.
 And every golfer needs to find his own individual method of striking the ball.
 There are lots of tips out there than can prove helpful.
 But in the end the golf ball only cares about how it is struck.
 How you looked, whether your tempo was fast or slow, or your left arm remained straight, or your right knee stayed flexed, has no affect on the ball.
-There are no points for style.
+There are no points for style in this old game.
+It's all about the strike.